CAPSS uses the active surveillance methodology developed by the BPSU:

 CAPSS and the research teams involved in studies are unreservedly committed to preserving medical confidentiality in all aspects of their work.

-CAPSS requires study applicants to show they comply with each of the eight principles outlined in the Data Protection Act 1998.
+CAPSS requires study applicants to show they comply with each of the six principles outlined in the Data Protection Act 2018.

 The research status of studies run on CAPSS within the NHS can be found using the HRA’s online decision tool.
 Researchers wanting to run a study on CAPSS can confirm the status of their prospective research using the tool.